feenkcom/gtoolkit.com/pages/index.md

     <div class="row">
       <div class="col-lg-8">
         <h1>Made to work with many languages and technologies</h1>
-        <p class="lead">Glamorous Toolkit is implemented in <a href="/docs/gt-and-pharo">Pharo</a> but it was designed to be extended for other technologies and languages.
+        <p class="lead">Glamorous Toolkit is implemented in Pharo and Rust but it was designed to be extended for other technologies and languages.
 It can be used to analyze various sources such as Java, C#, Ruby/Rails, Python, TypeScript, JavaScript, React or COBOL.
 And it can be used to work with various runtimes like GraphQL, Python, JavaScript or Gemstone.</p>
       </div>
     </div>
   </div>